LaoshuBaby/OpenStop/docs/QUESTION_CATALOG.md

     "input": {
       // Maximum allowed value for the biggest time unit.
       "max": 3,
-      // Defines which time units are available and their step size.
+      // Defines the usage of minutes
-      "unit_step": {
+      "minutes": {
           // The time segment/step size of the minutes number wheel.
-          "minutes": 1,
+          "step": 1,
+          // Whether a separate minutes input should be shown to the user.
+          // Defaults to true when the unit is defined otherwise false.
+          "display": true,
+          // Defines whether minutes should be returned as a separate value in the answer constructor.
+          // Defaults to true when the unit is defined otherwise false.
+          "return": true,
+      },
-          // The time segment/step size of the seconds number wheel.
+      // Defines the usage of seconds
-          "seconds": 1,
+      "seconds": {
           ...
-      }
       },
+      ...
+    },
     // Mandatory since the tags/keys cannot be derived.
-    // $input will contain the entered duration in the hh:mm:ss format.
+    // The duration will be split into a separate value for each unit with "return" set to true.
     "constructor": { }
 },
 ```